 Your Childhood Favorite?

-What is your favorite Little Debbie Snack cake, how many can you eat in one setting, and do you have a method of eating it that will help me feel less weird about my consumption routine?
+What is your favorite Little Debbie Snack cake, how many can you eat in one sitting, and do you have a method of eating it that will help me feel less weird about my consumption routine?

 - Chewy Center: